karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 The lessons learned: Nothing much.
 I added a new session atom (page-params) to store the pg-id parameter in GET /products/:pg-id router.
 Otherwise implementing the products page was almost identical to productgroups page that I implemented earlier.

+### Product Page

+The lessons learned: Nothing much.
+I followed the template of the previous pages.